dapr/quickstarts/1.hello-world/README.md

 # Hello World

 This tutorial will demonstrate how to get Dapr running locally on your machine.
 We'll be deploying a Node.js app that subscribes to order messages and persists them.
+Later on, we'll deploy a Python app to act as the publisher.
 The following architecture diagram illustrates the components that make up this sample:

 ![Architecture Diagram](./img/Architecture_Diagram.png)